 Fishing Regions of Madagascar

-There are 3 regions around Madagascar that are accessible to anglers wanting to fish these waters, departing from Nosy be you will have the opportunity to fish the Indian Ocean and head either North, South or West from the harbour to the 3 different areas in which you can fish.
+3 regions around Madagascar are accessible to anglers wanting to fish these waters; departing from Nosy be you will have the opportunity to fish the Indian Ocean and head either North, South or West from the harbour to the 3 different areas in which you can fish.
 These areas all have different marks from which you can catch the resident species.
-Which will include big Giant Trevally, Dogtooth Tuna, Sailfish and Marlin all of which are viable targets on both poppers and jigs.
+Which will include big Giant Trevally, Dogtooth Tuna, Sailfish and Marlin, all of which are viable targets on both poppers and jigs.

 North Nosy Be

 Firstly we have North Nosy Be as a fishing destination.
-The fishing here will be conducted in from the north-western coast of Madagascar, from the legendary Cap Saint-Sébastien to the fiery Cap d’Ambre (the extreme north of Madagascar) to the surprising and unknown area of Banc Intermediaire or the famous Courrier Bay.
+The fishing here will be conducted from Madagascar’s northwestern coast, from the legendary Cap Saint-Sébastien to the fiery Cap d’Ambre (the extreme north of Madagascar) to the surprising and unknown area of Banc Intermediaire or the famous Courrier Bay.

 The northern region of Nosy Be

-All of these are preserved sport fishing sites and are exceptional for their breathtakingly wild beauty and incredibly rich sport fishing opportunities.
-These areas are a fabulous anglers playground, on a coastline of over 120km and with a continental shelf over 15km wide.
+These are preserved sport fishing sites and are exceptional for their breathtakingly wild beauty and prosperous sport fishing opportunities.
+These areas are a fabulous anglers playground, on a coastline of over 120km and a continental shelf over 15km wide.

 You will have the possibilities to fish in several different areas during your stay, which you will discuss with our fishing guides once onboard the Catamaran.
-Here you will have the chance to do battle with some phenomenal species including GT’s, Dogtooth Tuna and Dorado.
+Here you will have the chance to battle with some phenomenal species, including GT’s, Dogtooth Tuna and Dorado.

 West Nosy Be